Archpriest

-Antiquity
+dean (vicar forane) in the Latin Church.
+The Orthodox archpriest is conferred the title via liturgical ceremony and wears a specific vestment and typically a pectoral cross.

-In ancient times, the archdeacon was the head of the deacons of a diocese, as is still the case in the Eastern Orthodox Church, while the archpriest was the chief of the presbyterate of the diocese, i.e. of the priests as a body.
-The latter's duties included deputising for the bishop in spiritual matters when necessary.
+In early Christianity, the archdeacon (αρχιδιάκονος/archidiákonos) was the head of the deacons of an eparchy/diocese, as is still the case in the Eastern Orthodox Church, while the archpriest (protopresbyter) was the chief of the priesthood in the eparchy ("presbyterium" in Latin usage).
+The latter's duties included assisting the bishop in spiritual matters when necessary.

+Eastern Christianity